 Allergic diseases, which are considered chronic and progressive, require a lifetime strategy of continuous symptom control.
 Using steroids and other medications may reduce the allergy symptoms but can also cause serious side effects that may decrease the quality and length of your pet’s life.
 During the past few decades, the allergen-specific immunotherapy (ASIT) has been the preferred veterinary medical treatment for allergies that helps to avoid these complications.
 This treatment is based on building up resistance to the specific allergen by exposing patients to increasing amounts of the same allergen.
 The formulation of ASIT depends on the identification of the offending allergen through serological or skin allergy testing.
 ASIT helps modify and boost the immune system by improving clinical signs, at times even halting the progression of the disease, better than traditional pharmaceutical treatments.
 ASIT is available as subcutaneous injections or sublingual drops.
 The drops may be preferable to owners who are less comfortable using needles.
-Pet Preferred Diagnostics offers sublingual allergen-specific immunotherapy as a powerful tool that can significantly improve the lives of allergic pets.
+Pet Preferred Diagnostics offers subcutaneous and sublingual allergen-specific immunotherapy as a powerful tool that can significantly improve the lives of allergic pets.

-Safety of sublingual immunotherapy
+Safety of allergen-specific immunotherapy

 Duration of treatment and doses

-SLIT requires repetitive administration of specific allergen extracts that are prescribed to patients based on their allergy test results as well.
+SLIT is customized for each patient and formulated based on a pet’s allergy test results as well.
 The therapy protocol starts with a build-up phase, during which the amount or concentration of specific allergens is gradually increased until an effective daily maintenance dose is reached.
-This usually takes from 10 to 21 days.
+This usually takes from 15 to 30 days.
 The effectiveness of the maintenance dose depends on the pet’s response to the build-up phase dosage and individual allergen sensitivity.
 The maintenance dose is continued on a regular basis until the symptoms improve.
 Although most patients have demonstrated noticeable improvement within the first 1–6 months of therapy, it is recommended that they continue treatment for at least 10-12 months.
 After this time, if the patient is stable, the treatment can be discontinued.
 If the allergy symptoms are still not substantially improved, immunotherapy can become a possible long-term management option.
 At least one year of SLIT treatment is highly recommended.

 SLIT is administered via a pump dispenser directly under and around the tongue.

 taken with food or drink.
 It is important that patients do not eat or drink at least